rohit1ku13kus/fashion/README.md

-# fashion
+## Tis is my final project of Future Ready talent by Rohit Kumar
-this is my final project
+this is my final project of
 # azure link https://mango-desert-04bf26e10.1.azurestaticapps.net/